Caring for your teeth at home

 The essentials of maintaining a healthy mouth are to:

-Clean in between your teeth at least once a day.
+- Clean in between your teeth at least once a day with interdental brushes or floss.

 Tips to help manage dental problems at home